Ruth Roman: Warner Bros.

 In recognition of Roman's rising status as an actress, Warner Bros. signed her to a long-term contract in 1949, casting her first as a supporting player for Bette Davis in Beyond the Forest and then for Milton Berle and Virginia Mayo in Always Leave Them Laughing.
 The studio in 1950 cast her as the female lead in Barricade with Dane Clark and Colt .45 with Randolph Scott.

 Warners gave her a starring role in Three Secrets (1950) with Eleanor Parker and Patricia Neal.
 She played a distraught mother waiting to learn whether or not her child survived an airplane crash.
-This was followed by Dallas (1950), wherein she was Gary Cooper's leading lady.
+This was followed by Dallas (1950), where she was Gary Cooper's leading lady.
 The May 1, 1950, issue of Life magazine featured Roman in a cover story "The Rapid Rise of Ruth Roman".

 Roman got top billing in Lightning Strikes Twice (1951), directed by King Vidor with Richard Todd.
 She was Farley Granger's love interest in Strangers on a Train (1951), directed by Alfred Hitchcock.
 Roman was top-billed as well in the 1951 thriller Tomorrow Is Another Day, co-starring Steve Cochran.
 That year, she was also one of many Warners stars in Starlift, the studio's musical tribute to United States military personnel fighting in the Korean War.

-She was loaned to MGM for Invitation (1952), then co-starred with Errol Flynn in a B action film, Mara Maru (1952).
+She was loaned to MGM for Invitation (1952), then co-starred with Errol Flynn in Mara Maru (1952).
 She went back to MGM to play Glenn Ford's love interest in Young Man with Ideas (1952) and was reunited with Cooper in Blowing Wild (1953), only this time she was billed beneath Barbara Stanwyck.

 Post-Warners

 Roman went to Universal to play Van Heflin's love interest in Tanganyika (1954).
-At Universal she was a love interest to James Stewart in the Anthony Mann-directed western The Far Country (1955) and at Republic was top billed in The Shanghai Story (1954) with Edmond O'Brien.
+At Universal she was a love interest to James Stewart in the Anthony Mann-directed Western The Far Country (1955) and at Republic was top billed in The Shanghai Story (1954) with Edmond O'Brien.

-Roman did Down Three Dark Streets (1954) with Broderick Crawford, and started appearing on TV in shows like Lux Video Theatre, The Red Skelton Hour, Producers' Showcase, Climax!, General Electric Theatre, Celebrity Playhouse, The Ford Television Theatre and Jane Wyman Presents The Fireside Theatre.
+Roman made Down Three Dark Streets (1954) with Broderick Crawford, and started appearing on TV in shows like Lux Video Theatre, The Red Skelton Hour, Producers' Showcase, Climax!, General Electric Theatre, Celebrity Playhouse, The Ford Television Theatre and Jane Wyman Presents The Fireside Theatre.

 Roman had a good part in England in Joe MacBeth (1955) playing Lady MacBeth, and she was with Van Johnson in The Bottom of the Bottle (1956) and Mayo in Great Day in the Morning (1956).

-Roman appeared in the western Rebel in Town (1956) and was top-billed in 5 Steps to Danger (1957).
+Roman appeared in the Western Rebel in Town (1956) and was top-billed in 5 Steps to Danger (1957).
 She was in Bitter Victory (1957) and went to Italy to star in Desert Desperados (1959).